manabie-com/togo/README.md

 POST /users  -> Create user
 ```

+#### Authentication token
+I will create token and set data of for token in `Cookie`.
+You must login first if you want to create task.
+The task will create with data user login.

 #### Call API
 1. You can create user with endpoint `POST /users`.
 In addtion, I have validate `username`, `password` not empty in request.
 If `username` is exists, you can't create user.
 Request JSON: